-ENG108 ETL114 Technical Writing
+ENG108 Technical Writing

+ETL114 Electrical Circuits II

-ETL120 Rotating Machines and Transformers
+ETL120 Rotating Machines and Transformers 3

 ETL122 Electrical Wiring Practices II

 ETL127 Electrical Motor Control

-Total Crea lits 34
+Total Cree dits 34

 Students who are graduates of a two-year electrical program at a secondary career and technical center may qualify for credit for ETL121 and will not need to take this course.
 See program faculty for more information.